dcpelejo/QECC/README.md

 # QECC
+Files related to the following Research Paper
-Quantum Error Correction Scheme for Quantum Channels with Fully Correlated Noise
+Title: Quantum Error Correction Scheme for Quantum Channels with Fully Correlated Noise
+Authors: Chi-Kwong Li, Cordelia Li, Diane Christine Pelejo, Sage StanisH Submission Status: Preprint, Not yet published

+PNG files are named according to their appearance in the manuscript